 1. Santiago de Chile – the most cosmopolitan

-Santiago, the capital of Chile, is usually the most obvious option where to settle in Chile.
+Santiago, the capital of Chile, is usually the most apparent option where to settle in Chile.

 The city has a population of approximately 6 million, and together with the metropolitan area, it totals 8 million.
 That means 45% of the country’s population lives here.